saurabhpro/Web/Core JS/JS_Knowlede_Base/12-Function.md

 /*
 //USING THE BIND METHOD ON A FUNCTION
 Using this method on a function creates a new function called a bound function (BF).
 The value of this is set to the value that is provided in the first argument.
 */

 var phrase = saySomething.bind({something: 'Brothers!
 Sisters!'});

 //In the following example, the function saySomething returns a property called something.
-On its own it would return undefined since there isn’t a variable in the function called something.
-When using the bind method, we provide an object with the property something.
-So the object becomes bound to the function and the property something now has a value.
+//On its own it would return undefined since there isn’t a variable in the function called something.
+//When using the bind method, we provide an object with the property something.
+//So the object becomes bound to the function and the property something now has a value.

 console.log(saySomething()); //returns undefine
 console.log(phrase());  //returns Brothers!
 Sisters!